tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+ after use:_ One half of this orb is burnt wood, while moss and flowers sprout from the other half.
 When you deal fire damage with an attack made using this orb, you heal hit points equal to triple your level.

 **Quirk:** Tries to take the long view.

 ---

+#### Sphere of Witch-mists

+Quick Action

+_Recharge 16+:_ Teleport to a nearby location you can see, and if the orb fails to recharge, you can spend a recovery to regain this power.

+**Quirk:** You prefer to remain mysterious.

+---